Your definitive guide to UK non-residents tax

 · Property Management

-If you have a property management company to look after your UK investment properties (like the majority of overseas investors), you can deduct this cost from your rental income.
+If you have a property management company to look after your UK investment properties (like the majority of UK overseas investors), you can deduct this cost from your rental income.

 · Repairs and maintenance